Urigo/tortilla/README.md

 Pull a tutorial based on the provided branch. e.g. given `master` then `master-history`, `master-root`, `master@0.1.0`, etc, will be pulled.

+**command:** `tortilla review <remote> <branch>`

+Push the necessary refs to GitHub (or any other host) and open the browser with the comparison URI.
+A comparison URI is one that can be used to view the diff between our changes, and the current branch in the remote.
+Example URI: `https://github.com/Urigo/WhatsApp-Clone-Client-React/compare/7131782c5db1be873d3c315e4f60a322aa641490..c306dbe91df195d49ae52a7630c2a2fe1a215879`.
+This will be useful to view the changes before we're actually gonna push them.

+- *option:* `-p, --print` - Don't open in the browser, only print.

 **command:** `tortilla status`

 Will print the tutorial status prior to git-status.
 If for example, we're editing step 1.2, this will print `Editing step 1.2`.
 In case there's a conflict, let's say between steps 1.2 and 1.3, this will print `Solving conflict between step 1.2 (HEAD) and step 1.3`.